apache/flink/docs/apis/streaming/connectors/kinesis.md

 #### Usage of Producer

-The `FlinkKinesisProducer` is used for sending data from a Flink stream into a Kinesis stream.
+The `FlinkKinesisProducer` is used for putting data from a Flink stream onto a Kinesis stream.
 Note that the producer is not participating in
 Flink's checkpointing and doesn't provide exactly-once processing guarantees.
 In case of a failure, data will be written again to Kinesis, leading to duplicates.
 This behavior is usually called "at-least-once" semantics.

-To produce data into a Kinesis stream, make sure that you have a stream created with the status "ACTIVE" in the AWS dashboard.
+To put data onto a Kinesis stream, make sure the stream is marked as "ACTIVE" in the AWS dashboard.

 For the monitoring to work, the user accessing the stream needs access to the Cloud watch service.